Coiot/cbr-main/src/albums/s3/episode42.md

 - scene_number: 09
   scene_title: "Happiness: What is it good for?"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode42-scene09.jpg
-  narration: "<p>Yemen is no longer unhappy, as they sat on a neutral 0 happiness at the end of last part!
+  narration: "<p>Yemen is no longer unhappy, as they sat on a neutral 0 happiness at the end of last episode!
 Either the conditions in Aden were so bad the whole empire became unhappy in aggregate, or the rest of Yemen really really hated the Adenites.
 Whatever the case, after last episode’s devastating flipfest dropped the city from 54 to just 4 pops, Yemen’s chances of launching a successful counterattack for Sana’a are resting 6 feet under alongside the rest of Aden.</p>"
 - scene_number: 10
   scene_title: "Melting"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode42-scene10.jpg